atlanticstarr1/dollarbank/README.md

 2. Click on **Connect with Metamask** button.
 3. A MetaMask pop-up should appear requesting your approval to allow Dollar Bank App to connect to your MetaMask wallet.
 Without explicit approval, you will be unable to interact with the dapp.
 Click **Connect**.

-Now we're ready to use our dapp!!
+Now we're ready to use the dapp!!

-***Note the graceful alerts at the bottom right of the dapp as you interact with it***
+> Note the graceful alerts at the bottom right of the dapp as you
+> interact with it

 **FUND THE BANK**
 Give the bank some seed ETH; starting capital to payout interests.
 1. In Metamask, select Account 1 (admin account)
 2. Click the **Send** button
 3. Enter bank contract address in **TO** field.

-*Get bank address from welcome screen on app* or from ganache when you migrated.
+> Get bank address from welcome screen on dapp or from ganache when you migrated.

 4. Enter 1 ETH (or any amount) in the **Amount** field.
 5. Click Next, and Confirm.